spatialos/online-services/docs/content/services-packages/deployment-pool/deploy.md

 ### 4.4 - Deploy to Google Cloud Platform

 You can now apply your configuration files to your Kubernetes cluster.
 Among other things, Kubernetes mounts the snapshot and launch configuration files within the container so the Deployment Pool can read them.
 By default, these files are called `default_launch.json` and `default.snapshot`.
-Edit `/services/k8s/deployment-pool/deployment.yaml` if the files you uploaded have different names.
+(Edit `/services/k8s/deployment-pool/deployment.yaml` if the files you uploaded have different names.)

-0. Navigate to `/services/k8s` and run:
+To apply your configuration files to your Kubernetes cluster, navigate to `/services/k8s` and run:

 ```sh
 kubectl apply -f online-services-config.yaml